Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 This extension only supports pixel units for icon sizes and the specification of anchor points / hotspots.

-KML / KMZ supports pixels, fractions and combinations, but it is worth remembering that it will always be possible to determine a pixel offset.
+KML supports pixels, fractions (and combinations) for hotspots, but it should always be possible to determine pixel units.

 The decision to only use pixel units for anchor points / hotspots keeps things simple and avoids unnecessary complexity.